Zatvobor/couch_normalizer/README.md

 couch_normalizer
 ================

-data migration appliance that worked within Couch DB node
+Data migration appliance that works within Couch DB node and could be used for normalization big amount of documents within a particular Db.